ahsas29/LoanEligibilityPrediction/README.md

-# Loan Approval Classification
+**Loan Approval Classification**

-Hi everyone...
-Here is a simple demonstartion of Classification problem using Machine Learning.
+Here is a simple project which demonstratesthe use of Machine Learning in Loan Eligibility Prediction.

 **Dataset can be found [here](https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset).**